 Even when it’s a curvaceous body being advertised, weight loss is still assumed to be the way to get there.
 Since most people are overweight, if not obese, the assumption is that the curves are already there, and we just need to whittle away the fat to reveal them.
 (Not to mention that naturally curvy gals will often be photoshopped thinner.)

 This is even true with the “strong is the new skinny” trend.
-Muscle, health and strength are being advertised—which is awesome—however more often than not even strength is marketed at women who want to finish a muscle-building program weighing less than when they started.
+Muscle, health and strength are being advertised—which is awesome—but more often than not even strength is marketed at women who want to finish a muscle-building program weighing less than when they started.

 So you could say that the new strength trend is for fat loss (heavy weightlifting and protein + a calorie deficit) instead of weight loss (cardio and veggies + a calorie deficit).
 The goal is to come out leaner instead of just littler.

 However, the goal is still weight loss.
 This still doesn’t help us.

 That’s because our problem isn’t just a pop culture disconnect, it’s that we’re naturally skinny.
 So why are we skinny people seemingly so different from everyone else?

 We’ll discuss these ectomorph traits in more detail over the course of the article.

 To start, let’s talk about bone structure.